The Journey Home: The Making of What Once Was Home

 Then there’s the work of Fritz Leiber, heralded as the founder of the sword and sorcery genre.
 His Swords series (also known as the Fafhrd and the Gray Mouser series)—a collection of six anthologies and one novel published between 1958 and 1988—was also one of my favorites growing up.
 Lankhmar: City of Adventure was a Dungeons and Dragons campaign setting inspired by that series, and I spent untold hours pouring over the maps and sourcebooks to learn all I could about the city of Lankhmar.

-So, I sat down and started telling the tale of Gareth, a roguish thief plying his trade in the harbor city of Seahaven.
-He would have a run in with some vampires (Not sparkly ones!) that would not only unveil a darker side to the setting, but also change his life forever.
+So, I sat down to tell the tale of Gareth, a roguish thief plying his trade in the harbor city of Seahaven.
+He would have a run in with some vampires (not sparkly ones) that would not only unveil a darker side to the setting, but also change his life forever.
 By the end of the day, I had written 15,000 words.
 The next morning, I wrote another 5,000 words and finished my first novella: Seahaven.
 After some time sprucing it up and editing out the kinks, I put together a cover and sent it out into the world via the route of self-publishing.

-So, the next week I wrote The Giant and the Fishes, the story of how Fergus went from being a blacksmith’s son to a pirate; and then from a pirate to an innkeeper.
-After that I had a bunch of short story ideas, so I threw together my own anthology in honor of those great collections of old: Tales From the Lusty Mermaid.
+I went on to write sequels to Seahaven: The Hunter’s Apprentice and The Giant and the Fishes.
+After that, I had a bunch of short story ideas, so I threw together an anthology in honor of those great collections of old: Tales From the Lusty Mermaid.

-What Once Was Home was on the release schedule.
-There was still a lot of work left to be done to get it out on time.
-It had been sitting there for almost a year.
-I had learned and grown so much as an author and editor in that time.
+What Once Was Home was still waiting for me to get back to it.
+There was a lot of work left to be done to get it finished.
+It had been sitting for almost a year.
+I learned and grew so much as an author and editor in that time.
 I was almost afraid to go back to it.

 But still… I felt this was my magnum opus.
 As proud as I was of my other books, I knew it was time to get back to work on it.